agorden-ekino/phpstorm-xdebug-docker/README.md

 ## Installation

-Build the image and run the container with the following commands
+Build the image and run the container with the following commands:

 ```shell
 docker build -t xdebug-phpstorm-docker . # Build the image